asmillie/task-manager-frontend/README.md

 To view the backend repository you can follow this [link](https://github.com/asmillie/task-manager-backend).

-## Live Demo

-View a live demo running @ [https://task-manager-frontend-dev.azurewebsites.net/](https://task-manager-frontend-dev.azurewebsites.net/)

-_Please note the app is currently deployed on the Azure free tier and may take a moment for the app to 'warm up'.
-Free tier services are 'parked' when not in continuous use to save on resources._

 ## Requirements

 The backend for the Task Manager is required to connect to and can be found at [this repository](https://github.com/asmillie/task-manager-backend).
 The included readme file contains everything necessary to get the backend up and running.